PostgREST/postgrest-docs/api.rst

   GET /items?select=bin_data&id=eq.1 HTTP/1.1
   Accept: application/octet-stream

-You can also request binary output when calling `Stored Procedures`_ and since they can return a scalar value you are not forced to use :code:`select` for this case.
+You can also request binary output when calling `User-Defined Functions`_ and since they can return a scalar value you are not forced to use :code:`select` for this case.

 .. code-block:: postgres